knpuniversity/symfony2-series/knpu/twig.rst

         );
     }

-Next, use TWIG's ``for`` tag to print the name a certain number of times:
+Next, use Twig's ``for`` tag to print the name a certain number of times:

 .. code-block:: html+jinja